 What exactly is acne and who does it generally affect?

 Dr.Clay: Acne is a very common skin condition that occurs when hair follicles and pores get plugged with oil and dead skin cells.
+You’ve likely heard about clogged pores before.
 Bacteria on the skin can also get into these areas leading to inflammation.
 Acne can be caused by many things such as hormonal changes, increased oil production, friction, and build-up of cosmetic products (conditioners, and heavy oil/liquid-based makeup).
 The best cleansers are gentle ones, that do not disrupt the skin barrier.
 In terms of medicated washes, benzoyl peroxide is my favorite for brown skin.

 There are also various environmental factors that can cause acne breakouts during the fall and winter for women of color.
 The winter subjects our skin to harsh elements and low temperatures.
 The combined effect of these environmental factors causes an imbalance that can lead to acne or eczema breakouts.
 Depending on your skin type, you might have to change which skincare products you use during the colder months.